 World Day of the Sick

 We have all known the physical and mental suffering of sickness either personally or in someone we love.
 Everyone accompanying a sick person whether a medical professional or someone close who is facing the unbearable thought of loss wishes for something that will effect a cure and restore health.
 Yet, we go on living in conditions that if changed could reduce or prevent illness without making the connections.
 Environmental degradation, coupled with the growth in world population are major causes behind the rapid increase in human diseases.
 Think of the possibilities for prevention and cure which could be available with funding for research, pollution control, regulation of pharmaceutical industries, and education for healthier life styles.
 Contrast this with the $83.7 billion cost of one Virginia Class nuclear submarine.

 Jesus was known as a healer.
 His compassion reached to everyone.
 They flocked to him when they heard he was near looking for the same solace and relief that we seek.
 His response after the healing was often, “Go now and sin no more.”
-There seem to be implications here that we should notice.
+There seem to be implications for our contemporary world that we should notice.

 May our compassion and presence comfort those who are ill and their loved ones; may our informed citizenship guide us to work toward disease prevention and control.

 Inform yourself on the conditions in this country and around the globe that are factors in the increase in disease.
 Be aware of decisions made by Congress on which programs are funded and which are protected or cut.
 Examine your own lifestyle and choose to live in ways that promote health.